bruce-graham/quiz-guild/README.md

 To start Vite/React app, run one of the following:

+pnpm install
 pnpm run dev

+npm install
 npm run dev

+yarn install
 yarn run dev

+---

+Compatibility Note

+Vite requires Node.js version 18+.
+20+.
+However, some templates require a higher Node.js version to work, please upgrade if your package manager warns about it.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.